 National Nest Box Week has been happening every year since 1997 and was established by the British Trust for Ornithology (BTO) to promote the use of bird nesting boxes in our gardens.
 It is the perfect time of the year and an excellent opportunity to create a home for nesting birds!
 Pairs will very soon enter the hectic breeding season so it is important that they have a safe place to see their young through to fledging.

 The event is for everyone from families at home to schools and wildlife groups.
 Starting on Valentine’s Day on 14th February through to 21st February, the week-long event encourages us to put up nest boxes.

 Why put up a nest box?

 The BTO want to encourage people to put up nest boxes as a big conservation effort to give back to wildlife a place to breed.
-Due to many of species’ habitats being affected by human practices, both in urban and rural areas, it is vital to offer these places to birds to help them maintain their numbers.
+Due to loss of species’ habitats by human practices, both in urban and rural areas, it is vital to offer these places to birds to help them maintain their numbers.
 Loss of nesting sites, whether they be in holes of trees or in old buildings, means sites that birds are used to using are disappearing fast as we humans clear and tidy gardens and increasingly shut out wildlife from our lives.

 What should I look out for in a bird box?

 Bird nest boxes come in all shapes and sizes to incorporate what different sorts of species prefer.
-The most common type in the garden is small circular hole boxes, but there are also open-fronted boxes for birds such robins and much larger boxes for owls and birds of prey for use in large, open areas.
+The most common type in the garden is small circular hole boxes, but there are also open-fronted boxes for birds such as robins and much larger boxes for owls and birds of prey for use in large, open areas.

 Here are a few things to consider when choosing a bird box: